Reasons Calorie Deficit Diets Fail

 To illustrate, researchers from Stanford University put active men on a 40% calorie deficit diet1.
-Then their body composition was tracked over the course of 3 weeks.
-Including total weight, lean mass, and body fat.
+Then tracked their weight, lean mass (muscle), and body fat for 3 weeks.

 Adapted from Friedlander, et al.

-In the previous study, researchers also tracked the participant’s metabolic rate over the 3-week diet.
-As a result of the calorie deficit, metabolism dropped by as much as 230 calories.
+In the previous study, researchers also tracked the participants’ metabolic rates.
+And they found that metabolism dropped by as much as 230 calories.